kf5fay/group-gifting/README.md

 **Q: Link doesn't work for others?**
 - Make sure they're using the full URL including the `#` and ID after it
+- Check that your Railway app is still running

 **Q: Data disappeared?**
-- Check if browser localStorage was cleared
+- Check if the Railway app restarted (data persists in `groups-data.json`)
-- Make sure you're using the same browser/device
+- Make sure the file wasn't deleted from the server
-- Consider adding a backend database for persistence

 **Q: Can't see others' lists?**
 - Make sure everyone is using the SAME link (with the same group ID)
 - Try refreshing the page

-**Q: Want to make it more permanent?**
-- Consider adding a backend database (Firebase, Supabase, etc.)
-- Current version uses localStorage which is browser-specific
+- Check that the backend API is responding (look in browser console for errors)

+**Q: Changes not showing up for others?**
+- Have them refresh their browser
+- Check Railway logs for any errors

 ## 📝 License